 Einkorn zucchini bread is so good and a great use of all the extra zucchini your garden produces.
-Instead of using oils like most recipes you’ll find in a cook book or on the internet, this recipe calls for butter!
+Enjoy this tasty summer bread without the refined sugar and use the natural sweeteners of honey and maple syrup!
+Instead of using oils like most recipes you’ll find in a cook book or on the internet, this recipe calls for butter.
 It tastes so much better!

 Click to save this Pin for later!